 Only a small number of Franks hearings ever succeed in overturning a search warrant and in keeping seized evidence out of court.
 Still, these hearings remain an important tool on a criminal defense lawyer's arsenal to protect a defendant's Constitutional rights.
 A Franks hearing may be appropriate in your case, for example, if you have been subjected to repeated harassment by the police officer who signed the affidavit for a warrant, particularly if you have other proof that this officer has been looking for a reason to go after you.

 Contact a Lawyer Today

-Please contact us if you believe that the Chicago police or other law enforcement authorities have relied on a search warrant to enter your home and to seize evidence that may be used against you in a criminal trial.
+Please contact the Law Office of Steven Fine if you believe that the Chicago police or other law enforcement authorities have relied on a search warrant to enter your home and to seize evidence that may be used against you in a criminal trial.
 We will review the circumstances that led to the search warrant and determine if you have any cause to challenge the warrant and the seizure of the evidence.